 It has served as the mount for military demonstration teams from Egypt, France and Portugal.

-As of late 2017, the Alpha Jet continues to serve most of the military operators who selected it.
-However, the type’s European military users are seriously considering replacing their Alpha Jets or retiring them without replacement.
+As of 2022, the Alpha Jet continues to serve most of the military operators who selected it.
+However, some users are in the process of replacing their Alpha Jets or retiring them without replacement.

 Whether in civil or military hands, it looks like the Alpha Jet will still be taking to the air for a while yet.
 How many chances are left for the public to see the type perfom is another matter entirely.

-This link will take you to a photo essay of Alpha Jet based demonstration teams of the Portuguese air force.
+This link will take you to a photo essay of the Alpha Jet based demonstration team of the Portuguese air force.
 Portugal retired the last of their Alpha Jets in 2018.